 Now retired from CBC, Neil continues to work with FRONTLINE and most recently directed and co-produced, with David Fanning and Sarah Spinks, the FRONTLINE film, The Fish on My Plate.

 He gained international acclaim for his documentary The Trouble with Evan which aired on FRONTLINE in 1994.

 He was awarded the 2004 Gordon Sinclair Gemini Award as Canada's best broadcast journalist.

-Neil started his career in print, first at the South Wales Echo, Cardiff's evening paper and then The Sunday Times in London, before joining Thames Television in London and directing documentaries for its network shows TV Eye and This Week.
+Neil started his career in print, first at the South Wales Echo, Cardiff's evening paper and then The Sunday Times in London, before joining Thames Television.

-Scottish by birth, Neil started work for the CBC in 1990 and is a Canadian citizen.
-Since moving to Canada, he has won more than 40 awards for his films including an international Emmy in 1992.
+Since moving to Canada in 1990 he has won more than 40 awards for his films, including an international Emmy in 1992.
 He is a five-time Gemini winner, and has three Hot Doc Awards.
 His documentary about the Salinas brothers, Money, Murder and Mexico (1997), was a co-winner of the Gold Baton at the duPont-Columbia Awards in New York and won a Silver Nymph at the Monte Carlo Television Festival.